streamr-dev/core-api/grails-app/views/help/userGuide/markdown/services.md

 You can create a new service or modify an existing service by using the Streamr editor.
 When you log in to Streamr, the editor with a blank canvas is what you’ll first see.
 The editor is always accessible by clicking on the **Editor** tab.

 You'll find that using the editor is an easy way to create new services.
-However, you can also create a service programmatically by using the [service API](#service-API-reference).
+However, you can also create a service programmatically by using the <g:link controller="help" action="api">canvas API</g:link>.

 <g:img dir="images/user-guide" file="blank-canvas-with-arrow.png" class="img-responsive center-block" />